top of page

 2. Access and Equity in the Current Political Climate

-This session will examine how recent policy changes affect who can afford to enter the profession and how structural inequities in the educational environment disproportionately impact learners from underrepresented backgrounds.
+This session examined how recent policy changes affect who can afford to enter the profession and how structural inequities in the educational environment disproportionately impact learners from underrepresented backgrounds.
 The focus of this session includes the impact of recent regulatory changes in financial aid on access and equity.

 3. The True Cost and Value of a DPT Degree